Rising Experts: Mini Mentor Immersion (Grades 7-9)

 A waiting list is retained for all full mentorship opportunities.
 Students who we are unable to offer a place in a particular mentorship due to space will be placed on a waiting list.
 Being placed on a waiting list means you are eligible for the program, but there is not a space available in the particular mentorship experience you are interested in.

 Those applying to mentorships before or the close of the session’s application priority window who are not offered a place in the mentorship through the competitive review process will be placed on a waiting list for the mentorship, if eligible.
-A student’s placement on a waiting list based on their application.
+A student’s placement on a waiting list is based on their application.
 Eligible students who apply after the session’s application priority window will be placed on the waiting list behind those who applied before or the close of the session’s priority application period.
 Placement on the waiting list for these students will be based on the date/time of application receipt.

 Students will be moved off the waiting list if a spot opens.
 If a student is placed in a lower ranked mentorship, but a spot opens in a higher ranked mentorship, your enrollment will be updated if a spot opens.
 Waiting lists are held until close to the start of the mentorship program session.
 No tuition payment will be owed until you are placed in a mentorship that you ranked in your application.
 The application fee, however, is nonrefundable.